Six easy tips to ditch menopausal constipation

 And if you aren't able to do that, try to ensure you are sitting well; slouching squashes your abdomen, slowing everything down.

-3. Increase your fibre intake by eating more whole grains, legumes, fruits, and vegetables.
+3. Increase your fiber intake by eating more whole grains, legumes, fruits, and vegetables.
 If you are short on time, baked beans on granary toast make a classic, fibre-rich, and satisfying meal.

 6. Give yourself time to poop, and don't delay heading to the loo if you need to go.
-Re-connect your mind and body so that when you need to go to the bathroom, you actually go there.
+Reconnect your mind and body so that when you need to go to the bathroom, you actually go there.
 You might also want to consider putting your feet up on a stool when you go to the toilet.
-The best natural position for pooping is actually in a squatting position, which is actually pretty tricky in most modern bathrooms.
-Using a foot stool to bring you into a more natural position can really help your body perform better when it comes to popping.
+The best natural position for pooping is actually in a squatting position, which is truly pretty tricky in most modern bathrooms.
+Using a footstool to bring you into a more natural position can really help your body perform better when it comes to pooping.

 Menopause and constipation: when to ask for help